 Mental health issues are widespread on a global scale.
 Here in Australia, almost half of our entire adult population (45%) will experience mental health disorders in their lifetime.
 Of these disorders, anxiety is the most prevalent.
 Many of these people suffer largely in silence and are therefore afraid to seek support.
 That’s why improving mental health qualifications and increasing the availability of support workers is more important than ever.
 And better still, you can help directly by becoming a mental health professional!

-Here are 4 great reasons you should consider studying a cert IV in mental health in 2019…
+Here are 4 great reasons you should consider studying a CHC43315 Cert IV in mental health in 2019…

 Mental health issues are extremely widespread

 Mental health disorders are very common – with 45% of the population experiencing a disorder in their lifetime.
 Furthermore, 1 in 5 people have experienced a common mental health disorder in the last 12 months.
 The widespread prevalence of mental health disorders showcases the need for more healthcare professional.

 Here’s where you can step in!
 By studying mental health, you’ll be training towards a career that will have a lasting impact on a high amount of people.

 Government investment is rising